API Key Types

 - Test keys (

 vp_sk_test_*,vp_pk_test_*,ss_test_*) — fully self-service.
-Start at vonpay.com/developers (or deep-link straight to app.vonpay.com/dashboard/developers if signed in), click Activate Vora Sandbox, and your test keys are issued in seconds — no ops-side approval queue.
-A sandbox merchant record is seeded automatically with amockgateway so you can create and route test sessions immediately. - Live keys (
+Start at vonpay.com/developers (or deep-link straight to app.vonpay.com/dashboard/developers if signed in), click Activate VORA Sandbox, and your test keys are issued in seconds — no ops-side approval queue.
+A sandbox merchant record is seeded automatically and pre-wired for sandbox transactions so you can create and route test sessions immediately. - Live keys (

 vp_sk_live_*,vp_pk_live_*,ss_live_*) — gated behind merchant application approval.
 You must complete onboarding and have your merchant application approved (KYC + contract) before live-mode keys can be generated.
 Contact Von Payments to start the merchant onboarding process.
-Requesting live keys on an un-approved account (merchants.status ∈ { pending_approval, denied }) returns403 merchant_not_onboardedwith afixstring pointing back to the onboarding flow.
+Until your merchant account is approved for live payments, requesting live keys returns403 merchant_not_onboardedwith afixstring pointing back to the onboarding flow ("Complete the merchant application and wait for ops approval before creating live keys.
+Use test keys (mode: 'test') during integration.").
+A denied account gets a distinctfixmessage asking you to contactsupport@vonpay.com.
 See Error Codes →merchant_not_onboarded.

 Key types at a glance